makrai/notes/gu2312-mamba-lin-time-seq.md

 * could be considered a special case of ideas eg architectural gating, hypernetworks, or data-dependence,
-* hE so can an enormous range of other constructions—essentially anything with a multiplication, including standard attention mechanisms (Bahdanau, Cho, and Bengio 2015; Vaswani+ 2017) as well—and we find it ~> uninformative to think of them as such
+* hE so can an enormous range of other constructions, essentially anything with a multiplication, including standard attention mechanisms (Bahdanau, Cho, and Bengio 2015; Vaswani+ 2017) ~> uninformative to think of them as such
 * we view selection as most closely related to the gating mechanism of traditional RNNs, which
   * is a special case (Theorem 1) and also